Who do we suit? (and who we probably won't suit!)

 - Want to take high risks.
 Higher returns don't always follow.
 It is difficult to maintain a financial plan with volatile investments.

-- Tend to exclude their spouse/partner from decisions.
-This doesn't mean the spouse/partner needs to be involved with all the details of finances and investments.
-But their opinions about personal and family objectives really count towards a financial plan - we need to hear them firsthand.
+- Exclude their spouse/partner from decisions.
+This doesn't mean they need to be involved with the details of finances and investments.
+But their opinions about personal and family objectives are essential for the plan.
+We need to hear them firsthand.

-- Can’t find the time to spend on their finances (it is usually a question of priorities rather than being too busy) and aren’t able to make decisions within reasonable periods or complete paperwork on time.
+- Can’t find the time to spend on their finances (it is usually a question of priorities rather than being too busy).